 The lean Vizsla is swift and high-energy.
 They make amazing jogging partners for women who are serious runners.

-This is another one of the best dog breeds for females who enjoy outdoors, being athletic, and active daily.
+This is another one of the best dog breeds for females who enjoy the outdoors, are athletic, and are active daily.

 Because of their short coat and low shedding, it's also one of the hypoallergenic breeds.